Tram line extension

 The third segment of the line, situated in the MPK area, will start from Bukit Raja and pass through Kawasan 17, Jalan Meru, Klang town and Bandar Botanic to end at Johan Setia.

 These stations will be integrated with MRT Bandar Utama, Kelana Jaya Line, BRT Federal Line, and the KTM Komuter Port Klang Line, and feature passenger information display system (PIDS), fire protection systems, closed-circuit televisions (CCTV) and automatic fare collection (AFC) systems.
+The project originally envisaged the construction of 26 stations for the LRT3 line, but the number of stations was reduced to 20 with an additional five stations planned as future stations.

 Ten of the stations on the line will be equipped with parking areas accommodating approximately 6,000 cars.